Introduction

 Seasonal Changes and Blossoms

-Throughout the year, Mehtab Bagh undergoes a transformation as different plants bloom in various seasons.
+Throughout the year, Mehtab Bagh transforms as different plants bloom in various seasons.
 Spring brings a burst of color with flowering trees and shrubs, while autumn showcases a more subdued palette, each season offering a unique perspective of the garden.

 The Restoration and Preservation Efforts